-Iron oxide pigments are used in paints, ink, rubbers, plastics, cosmetics, and in medical devices.
-Pelclova et al. (2016, 2018) evaluated occupational exposure to iron oxide nanoparticles during pigments’ production.
-They correlated the elevated levels of markers of oxidative stress found in the EBC of workers to exposure to Iron oxide during the pigment production.
-Recently, Yu et al 2020 in a similar work evaluated exposure of manufacturing/handling workers in an Iron Oxid NPs plant.
-Yu and others found that significantly increased airborne particles at the worksite is associated with increased methylation of genomic DNA marker 5-hydroxymethylcytosine (5hmC) levels among occupationally exposed workers, suggesting this marker may be used to monitor epigenetic signature and possibly applied to predict clinically significant disease.
+Iron oxide pigments are used in paints, ink, rubbers, plastics, cosmetics, and medical devices.
+Pelclova et al. (2016c, 2018) evaluated occupational exposure to iron oxide nanoparticles, and correlated the elevated levels of oxidative stress markers found in the exhaled breath condensate (EBC) of workers during pigment production.
+Similarly, Yu et al. (2020) recently evaluated the NP exposure of manufacturing/handling workers in a plant that manufactured iron oxide NPs.
+Yu and others found that significantly increased airborne particles at the worksite were associated with increased methylation of genomic DNA marker 5-hydroxymethylcytosine (5hmC) levels among occupationally exposed workers, suggesting this marker may be used to monitor epigenetic signatures and could possibly help predict clinically significant diseases.

-Zinc oxide ENPs have been also widely used in cosmetics and sunscreens, advanced textiles, self-charging and electronic devices.
-In addition to pulmonary damage, NPs exposure is also strongly correlated with the increase in incidences of cardiovascular diseases; however, their toxic potential remains largely unclear (Chen et al. 2014).
+Zinc oxide ENMs have also been widely used in cosmetics and sunscreens, advanced textiles, and self-charging and electronic devices.
+In addition to pulmonary damage, NP exposure is also strongly correlated with an increase in cardiovascular disease incidence; however, their toxic potential remains unclear (Chen et al. 2014).

-The exposure of workers to Nanoscale Titanium dioxide has been extensively studied.
-Andujar and Liao 2014, Pelclova (2016, 2017), Liou (2017) Zhao et al. (2018) documented an increase in markers of inflammation and lipid oxidation, as well as markers of lung and airway injury, DNA and protein oxidative damage, in exhaled breath condensate (EBC) and to a lesser extent in Bronchioalveolar lavage (BAL) of production and even packaging (Zhao) workers exposed to nanoTiO2 relative to controls.
-A significant dose-dependent association between exposure to TiO2 and markers of lipid oxidation in the EBC was established.
-Moreover, markers of cardiovascular disease and acute phase reactants were found in blood samples, some of them in urine samples.
-These samples were considered as sensitive and useful for non-invasive monitoring.
+The exposure of workers to nanoscale titanium dioxide has been extensively studied.
+Andujar et al. (2014), Liao et al. (2014), Pelclova et al. (2016a, 2017b), Liou et al. (2017), and Zhao et al. (2018) documented an increase in inflammation and lipid oxidation markers, as well as markers of lung and airway injury, and DNA and protein oxidative damage in EBC and, to a lesser extent, in bronchoalveolar lavage (BAL) of production and packaging workers exposed to nanoTiO2 relative to controls (Zhao et al. 2018).
+A significant dose-dependent association between TiO2 exposure and lipid oxidation markers in the EBC was established.
+Moreover, markers of cardiovascular disease and acute phase reactants were found in blood samples and some urine samples.
+These samples were considered to be sensitive and useful for noninvasive monitoring.

-Two complementing studies performed by Pelclova et al. (2016, 2017) studied the impact of short-term exposures to nanoTiO2 on the physiological markers among office employees working in a building where TiO2 pigment was produced.
-Their findings strengthen previous results associating markers for systemic inflammation, oxidative stress, and pulmonary effect markers with occupational exposures to TiO2.
-Peclova, Zakharov and others 2018, examined in EBC samples among three groups of workers exposed to varied NP exposure profile, and compared the results of the same markers of oxidation of lipids, nucleic acids, and proteins.
-They found elevated markers of oxidative stress in all workers, especially in nanoTiO2 workers.
-LTB4 and cysteinyl LTE4 inflammation markers showed the highest association.
-The authors consider markers in EBC as a sensitive technique for noninvasive monitoring of workers exposed to engineered nanoparticles.
-Part of their findings were also demonstrated in vivo by Oyabu and colleagues (2017) who examined the dose–response relationship of NiO and TiO2 nanoparticles- each having a different toxicity- by inhalation and intratracheal instillation studies.
-They likewise found pulmonary inflammation and oxidative stress markers alongside with bio persistence of the NPs in the lungs reflected by histopathological changes and other biomarkers in BALF samples.
-However, due to the ability of NPs to translocate to other organs, bio persistence- previously known as a useful toxicity indicator for micron-size particles- seems to be a useful indicator of the biological effects or a hazard indicator in the lungs.
+Two complementing studies performed by Pelclova et al. (2016a, 2017a) assessed the impact of short-term exposure to nanoTiO2 on physiological markers among office employees working in a building where TiO2 pigments were produced.
+Their findings strengthen previous results associating markers for systemic inflammation, oxidative stress, and pulmonary effect markers with occupational exposure to TiO2.
+Pelclova et al. (2018) examined EBC samples among three groups of workers exposed to varied NP exposure profiles and compared the results of the same markers of oxidation of lipids, nucleic acids, and proteins.
+They found elevated markers of oxidative stress in all workers, especially nanoTiO2 workers.
+Leukotriene B4 (LTB4) and cysteinyl LTE4 inflammation markers showed the highest association.
+Pelclova and colleagues considered EBC markers to be a sensitive technique for noninvasive monitoring of workers exposed to engineered nanoparticles.
+Their findings were also partly demonstrated in vivo by Oyabu et al. (2017), who examined the dose-response relationship of NiO and TiO2 nanoparticles—each having a different toxicity—by inhalation and intratracheal instillation studies.
+They also found pulmonary inflammation and oxidative stress markers alongside NP bio persistence in the lungs reflected by histopathological changes and other biomarkers in BAL fluid (BALF) samples.
+However, due to the ability of NPs to translocate to other organs, biopersistence—previously known as a useful toxicity indicator for micron-size particles—seems to be a useful indicator of hazards or biological effects in the lungs.